 Henry did, in 1152, and promptly invaded England.
 They lived happily for a while, but Henry grew restless and had affairs.
 By 1168 she was living apart, administering his French possessions.
 Henry kept promising his sons inheritances, but kept changing the terms and keeping power for himself, which angered his sons, who rebelled at Elanor’s urging in 1173.
 Henry defeated them, magnanimously forgave them, but imprisoned Elanor.
 History had many examples of sons rebelling against fathers, but never wives rebelling against husbands.
 She was imprisoned for the next 16 years until Henry died.
 Her imprisonment seems to have softened her and given her a peace, because when Henry needed her to make peace in the family and gave her some limited freedom, she mediated faithfully, with no scheming on her part.
 After Henry died, she spent much of her life trying to keep peace between in the family.
 She ruled England well while Richard was on crusade, and at the end of her life she gave freedom to many servants and gifts even to her jailors.
 Cahill observes that Hildegard showed that a woman could be a profound mystic and theologan, while Elanor showed that a woman could be a free sexual being.

 Francis of Assisi pursued a different kind of love from Elanor: love for Jesus.
 Son of a wealthy cloth merchant and living a worldly life, he paused at a church coming back from an unsuccessful attempt to be a knight.
 He heard Jesus tell him to rebuild his church.
 He started selling his father’s cloth behind his back and using the money to repair the church.
 When his father sued him, he publicly and theatrically disowned his father, stripping naked and returning all his belongings to his father, saying that he would call God his father from then on.
 He accepted followers, but refused to create a Rule, like Benedict did, rejecting all honors of being clergy and insisting that he and his followers were laity.
 They were to love the outcast like Jesus did, to judge no one (because Jesus judged no one), to seek peace, to preach the Gospel and love to everyone, and to be wanderers, lest they grow fat like monks.
 During the Third Crusade, Francis made a trip to preach to the Sultan, who did not immediately kill him as Islamic law dictated, but invited him for a week of discussion.
-Francis may adopted the Muslim practice of praying five times a day as reciting the Angelus three times a day.
-By now the church had required him to make a religious order out of his followers, and with his failure to bring peace with Islam, he say his life as a failure.
+Francis may have adopted the Muslim practice of praying five times a day as reciting the Angelus three times a day.
+By now the church had required him to make a religious order out of his followers, and with his failure to bring peace with Islam, he saw his life as a failure.
 But it was a failure by one who had done everything out of love for Christ.

 The major cities of Europe, Paris in particular, were centers of intellectual learning.
 Universities had a charter which made them largely independent of the city and kingdom they were in.
 Students attended for at least eight years, paying tuition and attending sets of lectures by salaried professors.
 The last two years were the time for the students to show off; the students would defend theses before a lively and critical audience.
 This could make or break a student’s career.
 The best of these was Abelard.
 He rejected Plato’s World of Forms, and taught that rational inquiry began with doubt.
 He rejected the theory of original sin that Augustine propounded (we cannot inherit an action we did not participate in, although we could inherit the punishment), rejected that Christ died for our sins (instead, it was an act of identifying with us), and rejected Jewish guilt for Jesus’ death (they did not know what they were doing, as Jesus himself said).
 He set up his own school in Paris (eventually the University of Paris), and at 35 taught at the cathedral school of Notre Dame.
 He also tutored the teenage niece of one of the cathedral canons, who was pretty much the first girl who he was interested in.
 Their studies suffered, and she became pregnant.
 The father was not entirely pleased, and one thing led to another, resulting in goons forcibly castrating Abelard.
 He became a monk and she became a nun.